Nochnitsa

-Nochnitsa (rus.: ночница, literally – nightling) is a genus of gorgonopsian therapsid from the Kotelnich red beds of Permian Russia.
-It contains one species, Nochnitsa geminidens.
-It the most basal known gorgonopsian and among the smallest members of the clade known to date.
+Nochnitsa is an extinct genus of gorgonopsian therapsids who lived during an uncertain stage of the Permian in what is now European Russia.
+Only one species is known, N. geminidens, described in 2018 from a single specimen including a complete skull and some postcranial remains, discovered in the red beds of Kotelnich, Kirov Oblast.
+The genus is named in reference to Nocnitsa, a nocturnal creature from Slavic mythology.
+This name is intended as a parallel to the Gorgons, which are named after many genera among gorgonopsians, as well as for the nocturnal behavior inferred for the animal.
+The only known specimen of Nochnitsa is one of the smallest gorgonopsians identified to date, with a skull measuring close to 8 cm in length.
+The rare postcranial elements indicate that the animal's skeleton should be particularly slender.

+Phylogenetic analyzes published since its official description consider it as the most basal gorgonopsian known, due to several anatomical characteristics which are not present in more or less derived genera.
+The Vanyushonki Member, the exact site from which Nochnitsa was discovered, would have been a moist, well-vegetated landscape, which would have been periodically flooded.
+The site contains numerous taxa of contemporary tetrapods, including other various therapsids.
+The presence of large therocephalians and the smaller size of Nochnitsa and its close relative Viatkogorgon indicate that the latter occupied comparatively small predatory roles.

 Discovery and naming

 The only known specimen of Nochnitsa, cataloged KPM 310, was discovered in 1994 by the Russian paleontologist Albert J. Khlyupin in the Red Beds of Kotelnich, located along the Vyatka River in Kirov Oblast, European Russia.
 This specimen was found more precisely in the Vanyushonki Member, a site already known for the discovery of other contemporary therapsids, including the gorgonopsian Viatkogorgon.
 The datation of this site is not clear, but it seems to date to the latest Guadalupian or early Lopingian epochs.
 After this discovery, the specimen was subsequently prepared in the Paleontological Museum of Vyatka by Olga Masyutina.

 In 2018, paleontologists Christian F. Kammerer and Vladimir Masyutin named new genera of gorgonopsians and therocephalians discovered at Kotelnitch in two articles in the scientific journal PeerJ.
 In their paper focusing on gorgonopsians, the specimen KPM 310 is identified as the holotype of a new genus and species, which they name Nochnitsa geminidens.

 Nochnitsa is named after the Nocnitsa, a nocturnal hag-like creature from Slavic mythology.
 Its name was intended as a parallel to the Gorgons, similarly hag-like creatures from Greek mythology, which are the namesake of many genera within Gorgonopsia and the clade as a whole.
 The name also reflects the nocturnal habits inferred for the genus.
 The type species name, geminidens, means "twin tooth" and refers to one of the autapomorphies of the species, postcanine teeth arranged in pairs.